afraa-n/individual_project_3/README.md

-# IDS_706-Data_Engineering_Systems
-## Individual-Project 3: Databricks ETL (Extract Transform Load) Pipeline
+# Databricks ETL (Extract Transform Load) Pipeline

 ### PURPOSE

-This project is for the data engineering course (Individual-Project 3).
-The purpose of this project is to develop a data pipeline using Databricks.
+The purpose of this repo is to develop a data pipeline using Databricks.
 The primary goal is to create an efficient and functional pipeline that includes at least one data source and one data sink.

 Dataset: [Iris Dataset](https://gist.github.com/netj/8836201)